Lutando/docs-oxd/sources/index.md

 # License

 oxd is [commercial software](https://github.com/GluuFederation/oxd/blob/master/LICENSE) licensed by Gluu.
 Each deployment of the oxd server requires a valid license.
-To purchase a license, visit the [oxd webpage](https://oxd.gluu.org/).
+Visit the [oxd webpage](https://oxd.gluu.org/) to get your license and free $50 credit.

 # FAQ's
 **What is oxd?**